MDRRC/Rc5ToXPressnet/readme.md

 It is based on:

- * An Ardiuno Mega 2560 PRO Embed
+ * An Ardiuno Mega 2560 PRO Embed when the PCB is used.
  * An [Arduino Mega 2560](https://store.arduino.cc/arduino-mega-2560-rev3) will also work but the board is way bigger.
  * MAX485 RS485 driver IC.
  * 128*64 pixels OLED SSD1306 I2C display.
  * TSOP4836 IR receiver.

 The Rc5ToXPressnet is intended to used with for example an [Uhlenbrock Iris infrared control](https://www.uhlenbrock.de/de_DE/produkte/digizen/I63D744D-001.htm!ArcEntryInfo=0004.9.I63D744D).
-Will also work with other RC5 remote controls for a TV but the layout and commands may e different, so adjustment of the code by yourself may be required.
+Will also work with other RC5 remote controls for a TV but the layout and commands may be different, so adjustment of the RC5 codes by yourself may be required.

-## Functions
+## Locomotive control
+ * Control speed by pressing up / down button.
+ * Change direction and stop locomotive by pressing left / right button.
+ * Light on / off by pressing F0 / Off button
- * Control speed, direction and functions (F0..F12) of a locomotive (F11 and F12 are not shown, F10 is shown as 0).
+ * Change functions (F1..F12) of a locomotive (F11 and F12 are not shown, F10 is shown as 0).
+Functions F4..F8 and FF9..F12 are changes after pressing button F+4 or F+8.
+ * Select a preprogrammed locomotive by pressing button A..D (Only proprogrammed locomotives can be controlled!).
+ * Control preprogrammed tunrouts by pressing the red/geen buttons abobe the A..D buttons.
+The turnout number and direction are shonw about 1.5 seconds in the status row.

  ![](https://github.com/MDRRC/Rc5ToXPressnet/blob/master/Doc/loccontrol1.JPG)

+## Locomotive selection
+ * After pressing the Locomotive button
- * Select a locomotive on one of the 4 loc selection buttons.
+ * Enter a address for a locomotive
+ * Store the locomotive address by pressing button A..D.

  ![](https://github.com/MDRRC/Rc5ToXPressnet/blob/master/Doc/select.JPG)

- * Control accesory decoders (turn outs for example) (t.b.a.)
+## Turnouts / accesoiry.
+ * After pressing the Single turnout button
+ * Enter a address for a turnout
+ * Press F1 or F4 to control the turnout wihtout storing the turnout number.
+ * Store the turnout address by pressing button A..D.

+## Configuration
+ * When OFF is display enter 34567 to enter the config mode.
+ * To change the XpressNet device address press button 0..9 set set a new addres.
+By default the XPressNet address is 30.
+ * Press STOP button to toggle between power off and emergency mode.
+ * Press +/- button to toggle between single step or continously update speed when +/- button is pressed.
+By default STEP is set.
+ * To exit press F4, when a change was done to the settings an automatic reset will be performed to activate the new settings.

 ## Tested with
  * [MDRRC-II (Lite)](https://robertdotevers.wordpress.com/).